EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 // .querySelector
 const div = document.querySelector('div');

-// type this directly into the JavaScript console: scrollTo(0, 200);
+// type this directly into the JavaScript console
+// to see what happens when you have a bunch of text on a page: scrollTo(0, 200);

 // or try this with an object being passed
+/* scrollTo({
+  top: 500,
+  left: 0,
-// scrollTo({ top: 500, left: 0, behavior: 'smooth' })
+  behavior: 'smooth'
+}); */
 ```

 ## Custom Functions